-Seems like the Royal Canadian Mint can stay put for a very long time.
+It seems like the Royal Canadian Mint can stay put for a very long time.
 After the world’s largest coin, which was later auctioned off, and the Queen’s celebratory coin, they are out with collectibles of a new kind.
 This time it’s a quarter that glows in the dark.
 It’s also probably the world’s first coin with two images on one face.
-It also shows the Queen Elizabeth (who doesn’t glow) along with an artistic rendering of Pachyrhinosaurus lakustai, 26-foot dinosaur which was first discovered at Alberta in 1972 (which glows).
-First in a four-coin series, the creature is laced with photo-luminescent substance, while the coin itself is created with cupronickel with the face value of 25 cents.
+It also shows Queen Elizabeth (who doesn’t glow) along with an artistic rendering of Pachyrhinosaurus lakustai, a 26-foot dinosaur that was first discovered in Alberta in 1972 (which glows).
+First, in a four-coin series, the creature is laced with photo-luminescent substance, while the coin itself is created with cupronickel with a face value of 25 cents.
 However, it is larger than a standard Canuck quarter.

 It can glow after being exposed to sunlight, fluorescent or incandescent light for 30-60 seconds with the assurance that the luminosity doesn’t fade with time.
 The collector’s item is limited to 25,000 coins, and is being retailed at Canadian $29.95 ($30).
 It is expected to launch on April 16th.